Ara225/node-js-pxe-server/README.md

 # Usage
 ## Command line
-Simply call the module (run pxe-server or npx pxe-server if installed with npm) at the command line with a path to to an options file (see below) as the first and only argument.
+Simply call the module (run node index.js or npx pxe-server if installed with npm) at the command line with a path to to an options file (see below) as the first and only argument.

 ## JavaScript API